catlee/build-relengdocs/releng101/cloudtools.rst

 aws_watch_pending.py has this basic flow:

-* Look at the set of pending jobs in the `scheduler database`_ via simple SQL query::
+* Look at the set of pending jobs in the :ref:`scheduler database` via simple SQL query::

         SELECT buildername, id FROM